zdravkov/kendo-docs/api/wrappers/jsp/pager.md

 ### kendo:pager-messages

 Defines texts shown within the pager.
+Use this option to customize or localize the pager messages.

 More documentation is available at [kendo:pager-messages](pager/messages).